GrahamChalfant/Graham_Portfolio/README.md

 ### [Social Determinates of Health](https://github.com/GrahamChalfant/Social_Determinants_Of_Health)

-- Analyzed patient hospital records of inpatient samples to understand costs and their utilization
+- Analyzed hospital records of inpatient samples to understand their healthcare costs and utilization
-- Discovered various patient demographic and cost relationships, including average patient costs increase with age for males
+- Identified various relationships between patient demographics and costs, such as rising patient costs for men as they age
 - Utilized regression analysis to determine statistically significant relationships between variables (p-value < 0.05)

 ![](/images/average_cost_by_gender_and_age_group.png)